LooMaclin/wsm_rs/README.md

 ### Information

-This tool uses PerfServlet to get specific metrics from WebSphere, after it's parse them and pushing all parsed data to the InfluxDB.
+This tool uses PerfServlet to get specific metrics from WebSphere, parses them and pushes to the InfluxDB.

 ### Build